Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 The client - therapist relationship

-If you are interested in reading about what the client - therapist relationship is really like and what it can achieve please click on the book reviews tab at the top of the page.
-This will take you to a couple of really good examples of writing on this topic.
-You will also find other resources from the BBC and articles that help explain key TA concepts of Ego States and Contracts.
+If you are interested in reading about what the client - psychotherapist relationship is really like and what it can achieve please click on the book reviews tab at the top of the page.
+This will take you to a couple of really good examples of writing on this topic that looks at working with anxiety, depression, stress, anger, trauma, self harm, relationship issues etc. You will also find other resources from the BBC and articles that help explain key TA concepts of Ego States and Contracts.
 There is also a handy NHS resource, kindly provided through the University of Southampton linking to leaflets on abuse, alcohol, anxiety, bereavement, anger, depression and low mood, domestic violence, eating disorders, hearing voices and disturbing beliefs, obsessions and compulsions, and panic.

 Thank you for reading.
 If you think I can help get in touch, it's confidential and free.